GreyKeenan/dukesup/index.md

 Draw
 --------------------------------------------------

+Draw to start your turn.
-Start your turn by drawing *up to* 2 cards, as long as you won't have more than 4 cards.
+Draw *up to* 2 cards,
+as long as you won't have more than 4 cards.

-You can draw from your draw pile or your discard pile, but not both in the same turn.
+Choose to draw from your draw pile or your discard pile, but not both in the same turn.

 If your draw pile is empty,